Lulloooo/BizData-Nexus/README.md

 Think of this repo as **my personal-and-professional website**, aka Lullo.com. 🌐 Here, you’ll find most of the Business & Data Analysis projects I’ve worked on over the years as a Business Data Analyst 📈.
 Whether for professional purposes or just for fun, if I’ve touched it, you'll find it here. 🔢

 To keep things tidy, **every project has its own folder 📁**.
 Each folder name gives a hint of what the analysis is about.
 If it seems a bit brief, don’t worry — each analysis comes with a README to walk you through the project.
-That's, of course, isn't the only thing inside the folder.
+That, of course, isn't the only thing inside the folder.
 You'll find also:

 - 1️⃣ **README.md**: an analyisis' detailed description, highlitinhg its main goals.
 - 2️⃣ **Code**: The scripts and code files used for that specific projects.